A cluster is a pair of nodes that share configuration and an active/standby relationship, providing automated high-availability (HA) connectivity.

 Cluster members can share the configuration for the following services:

 Tags are visible at the bottom of the overview page for the resource.
+Tags applied to a cluster will be applied to both members of the cluster.

 To add a tag:

-Click Add Tag
+Click Add Tag.

 A new row will appear at the bottom of the tags table.
 There will be a list of existing tag names for your organization.
 You can filter the list by typing in the field.
-You can either select an existing tag name, or create a new one by typing it out in full and then selecting New selection: tagName
+You can either select an existing tag name, or create a new one by typing it out in full and then selecting New selection: tagName.

 Next move to the values field.
 As with the name, existing values will be listed.
 To enter a new value type it in completely.